SOM-Research/sample-creator/README.md

 The implementation of the methodology is offered as a Python library.

-It is indexed in [PyPi](https://pypi.org/project/softsampling/), published as `softsampling`.
+It is indexed in [PyPi](https://pypi.org/project/sample-creator/), published as `sample-creator`.
-The code of the library is in the `softsampling/` folder.
+The source code of the library is in the `src/` folder.

 The modules have been separated according to the variable type used to created the sample (i.e., numerical, categorical, or mixed), and one additional module for the preprocessing steps.